stackabletech/edc-operator/README.md

 * GKE on Google Cloud Platform (GCP)
 * [IONOS Cloud Managed Kubernetes](https://cloud.ionos.com/managed/kubernetes)
 * K3s
-* Kubernetes 1.23-1.26

-We are currently working to support:
+* Kubernetes (for an up to date list of supported versions please check the release notes in our [docs](https://docs.stackable.tech))

-* OpenShift
+* Red Hat OpenShift

 ## Other Operators